 “I first started recognizing symptoms of what we now refer to as ‘cognitive dysfunction’ in dogs over 30 years ago,” says Dennis Thomas, DVM, a holistic practitioner in Spokane, Wash., and author of Whole-Pet Healing.
 “We didn’t have a catchy term for the disease so I called it ‘pre-senility syndrome.’”

-Dog Dementia or Canine Cognitive Dysfunction (CCD), is an umbrella term for four separate cognitive forms, is an age-related neurobehavioral syndrome leading to a decline in cognitive function that can be devastating to the human/canine relationship.
+Dog Dementia or Canine Cognitive Dysfunction (CCD), an umbrella term for four separate cognitive forms, is an age-related neurobehavioral syndrome in dogs leading to a decline in cognitive function that can be devastating to the human/canine relationship.
 The forms are as follows:

-Involutive depression (or depression occurring in the dog’s later years), similar to chronic depression in humans.
+Depression occurring in the dog’s later years, similar to chronic depression in humans.
 Several factors may be involved, but untreated anxieties seem to play a key role.
 Because some of the symptoms of canine dementia— circling, wandering and house soiling—often result in the dog’s confinement, anxiety can increase, which, in turn, worsens the symptoms.
 Other symptoms of this form of CCD include lethargy, sleep disorders, decreased learning and vocalizing.

 This often involves loss of awareness of body length and size.
 “Dogs with dysthymia often get stuck,” explains Fanucchi.
 “Behind furniture, in a corner.
 All they have to do is walk backwards, but they don’t know that.”
 Other symptoms include disrupted sleep-wake cycles; constant growling, whining or moaning; and aggressive behavior.
 “If you interrupt a dog while he’s in a dysthymic state, he can get mad and bite,” cautions Fanucchi.
 Causes of this form are thought to include hyperadrenocorticism (such as Cushing’s disease) and long-term steroid therapy.